CarlKCarlK/anyinput/README.md

 # Ok::<(), anyhow::Error>(())
 ```

-cmk todo do something interesting with 2d ndarray/views

 You can easily apply `NdArray` functions to any array-like thing of numbers.
 For example,
 here we create  a function that accepts an `NdArray`-like thing of `f32` and returns the mean.
 We apply the function to both a `Vec` and an `Array1<f32>`.